MotokiShiga/sova-cui/README.md

 # sova-cui

-This version of SOVA can be installed in macOS and Linux.
+This version of SOVA can be installed in Windows, macOS and Linux.
-We are preparing a binary version for Windows.
+We are preparing a binary version for PYPI.

 # Installation of python package **sova**
 1. Clone the SOVA repo